Brands are bypassing production shops and asking influencers to create assets

 "Now that COVID-19 is doing the disrupting, brands are looking at influencers for content creation and can't believe how high the quality is, how much better the content performance is, and how much money they are saving."

-Obviously surveyed more than 1,000 influencers to gauge the sentiments and content that are most important in the midst of COVID-19 and analyzed data that included 7.5 million Instagram posts, 260 campaigns and 2,200 TikTok influencers.
+Obviously surveyed more than 1,000 influencers to gauge the sentiments and content that are most important in the midst of COVID-19 and analyzed data that included 7.5m Instagram posts, 260 campaigns, and 2,200 TikTok influencers.

 These creative professionals are already set up to work from home, and have a ready-to-show portfolio of engaging, high-quality content made without a full production team or a big budget.